Principal Clinical/Counselling Psychologist

 - Experience of delivering teaching, training and/or supervision.

 - Well-developed skills in the ability to communicate effectively, orally and in writing, complex, highly technical and/or clinically sensitive information to clients, their families, carers and other professional colleagues both within and outside of the Local Authority and NHS.

 - The ability and drive to be proactive in developing effective working relationships with social care and other professional colleagues is essential to the success of this role.

 - Skills in providing consultation to other professional and non-professional groups.

 - Evidence of continuing professional development, as recommended by the HCPC.

-- Knowledge of the theory and practice of main mental health disorders and presentations and, ideally, of specialised psychological therapies in specific difficult to treat groups. e.g. disorders of attachment, personality disorder, dual diagnoses, people with additional disabilities, ADHD, Autism Spectrum, Foetal Alcohol Syndrome, etc)
+- Knowledge of the theory and practice of main mental health disorders and presentations and, ideally, of specialised psychological therapies in specific difficult to treat groups. e.g. disorders of attachment and developmental trauma, personality disorder, dual diagnoses, people with additional disabilities, ADHD, Autism Spectrum, Foetal Alcohol Syndrome, etc)

 Essex County Council is committed to safeguarding and promoting the welfare of children and vulnerable adults and expects all employees and volunteers to share this commitment.

 We seek the best talent from the widest pool of people as diversity is key to our success.